ioam/topographica/doc/Home/pubs.rst

 Journal Articles
 ----------------

+-  Ryan T. Philipps and V. Srinivasa Chakravarthy.
+   `The mapping of eccentricity and meridional angle onto orthogonal axes in the primary visual cortex`_: An activity-dependent developmental model.
+   *Frontiers in Computational Neuroscience*, 2015.
+In press.
 -  Jean-Luc R. Stevens and James A. Bednar.
    `An automated and reproducible workflow for running and analyzing neural simulations using Lancet and IPython Notebook`_.